 Lisa Urkevich, Ph.D.

-Along with Ethnomusicology, Urkevich has extensive experience in Historical Musicology.
+Along with Ethnomusicology, Dr. Urkevich has extensive experience in Historical Musicology.
 In western music, she has published in the demanding field of Renaissance Music.
 In this milieu she proved in two separate studies that precious surviving Renaissance music books were not the possessions of royal men as formerly believed, but were the books of women (Anne Boleyn; and Anne of France).
-Her findings have an impact on a myriad of factors, including the dating and source stemmas of major compositions, the histories of the lives of leading figures, and the role of females in cultural history.
+Her findings have an impact on a myriad of historical perspectives, including the dating and source stemmas of major compositions, the histories of the lives of leading figures, and the role of females in cultural history.

 Dr. Urkevich has much experience in textual criticism and served as a music editor and prepared a volume for the International CPE Bach Edition, for whom she worked for two years.
 She also has considerable editing experience with Renaissance music, and while she was the director of the Boston University Collegium Musicum for four years, her ensemble performed her transcriptions of the Anne Boleyn Music Book, MS 1070 of the Royal College of Music (heard here.
 She applies her music editing skills to both western and non-western music.